Razat94/learnSEO/README.md

 - https://www.drlinkcheck.com/
 - [Screaming Frog](https://www.screamingfrog.co.uk/broken-link-checker/) can also find broken links
 - [ ] Make sure you also have no broken images.
 Make sure images include alt attribute.
-> Note: Alt attributes are not allowed on the <a> tag.
+> Note: Alt attributes are not allowed on the anchor tag.
 It's used for images.
 > [Source](https://stackoverflow.com/questions/14850187/is-it-correct-to-use-alt-tag-for-an-anchor-link)

-- [ ] For the robots.txt file, make sure it correctly suggests which parts of your site search engines should and shouldn't crawl
+- [ ] For the robots.txt file, make sure it correctly suggests which parts of your site search engines should and shouldn't crawl.[Source](https://moz.com/learn/seo/robotstxt)
 - [ ] Make sure the noindex meta tag is NOT added if you want it indexed.
 [Source](https://support.google.com/webmasters/answer/93710?hl=en)
-- [ ] Don't include hidden text and links [Source](https://support.google.com/webmasters/answer/66353?hl=en)
+- [ ] Don't include hidden text and links.
+[Source](https://support.google.com/webmasters/answer/66353?hl=en)
-- [ ] Don't cloak your pages [Source](https://support.google.com/webmasters/answer/66355?hl=en&ref_topic=6001971)
+- [ ] Don't cloak your pages.
+[Source](https://support.google.com/webmasters/answer/66355?hl=en&ref_topic=6001971)
 - [ ] Google doesn't see a big advantage at what the URL structure itself looks like, i.e. if there's multiple slashes & nested paths in URLs.
 	It however DOES care about crawl depth or how many links someone has to click through to actually get to that content [This source](https://www.searchenginejournal.com/google-click-depth-matters-seo-url-structure/256779/)